ATLANTA, Feb. 15, 2018 – The Board of Directors of The

 More on Journey

-Coca-ColaCompany Revises Timing of Fourth Quarter and Full Year 2017 Earnings Release and Investor Conference Call
+Coca-ColaCompany Announces Timing of Third Quarter 2018 Earnings Release and Investor Conference Call